Meet the Robinson: a classic waxed cotton motorcycle jacket designed for everyday use on or off the bike.

 In addition to its technical features the Robinson includes a number of subtle creature comforts.
 Note the smooth sateen sleeve liner, and the supple leather facing that extends from the collar to the hem, bracketing the jacket’s bright red plaid interior.
 The same leather trim is also used inside the sleeve cuffs for added comfort, and to create a windtight seal when snapped closed.

 Besides safety and style, the Robinson also offers a bevy of practical features.
 Anyone who’s ever ridden a motorcycle with cargo stuffed down their shirt will appreciate the generously sized rabbit pocket built covertly into the back of the jacket.
 Accessed by discreet side zippers on either side of the jacket, this massive passthrough pocket can hold a pair of gloves, an extra layer, or an entire Sunday New York Times if needed.
 And that’s just one of this jacket’s seven pockets, which include two secure inside pockets big enough to hold a wallet or phone, and a diagonal chest pocket smartly positioned for easy access without letting go of the throttle.

-And staying on the throttle is what this jacket is all about.
 The Robinson jacket was built specifically for city riding, where speeds are generally lower and the chance of impact—especially in New York City—is generally higher than your average suburban outing.